-These and other important factors discussed under the caption "Risk Factors" in our Annual Report on Form 10-K filed with the Sec could cause actual results to differ materially from those indicated by the forward-looking statements made in this presentation.
+These and other important factors discussed under the caption "Risk Factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on February 28, 2017, and our other reports filed with the SEC could cause actual results to differ materially from those indicated by the forward-looking statements made in this presentation.
 These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included in this release and in our filings with the SEC.
 Any such forward-looking statements represent management's estimates as of the date of this presentation.
-While we may elect to update such forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.
-These forward-looking statements should not be relied upon as representing our views as of any date subsequent to the date of this presentation.
+While we may elect to update such forward-looking statements at some forward-looking statements at some forward-looking statements are forward-looking statements should not be relied upon as representing our views as of any date subsequent to the date of this presentation.